-When the department does not initiate the procurement process with a Purchase Requisition, they may pay the invoice by directly entering the information to the Oracle/PeopleSoft Finance System, except in situations as follows:
+When the department does not initiate the procurement process with a Purchase Requisition or use the P-Card, they may pay the invoice by directly entering the information into the Oracle/PeopleSoft Finance System, except in situations as follows:

 - Payments to Individuals